 The less you own, the less owns you.

-But our life had been on auto pilot.
-We didn’t have time to deal with the accumulating clutter and ‘unconscious consuming’ that was all around us.
+We surely didn’t have (or make) the time to deal with the accumulating clutter and ‘unconscious consuming’ that was all around us.

 We ended up accumulating “stuff” all along the way.
 It was just life.

 We were too caught up in the busyness of it all.